Confluence MCP Server: Secure Setup for Claude & AI Agents (2026)

 The traditional DLP a company already runs — at the network edge, on the file share, inside the SaaS-native rule engine — does not sit in the MCP path.
 The tool response goes straight from Confluence into the AI agent's context window.
 That gap is where Strac Confluence MCP DLP lives.

-Strac's Confluence MCP DLP sits between AI agents and the Confluence MCP server.
+Strac's Confluence MCP DLP is the governance layer between AI agents and the Confluence MCP server, built on four jobs: See every tool call, Control each agent's access and actions (allow, block, or require approval on high-risk actions), Protect the data by redacting, masking, or vaulting secrets and PII, and Prove it with an audit log of every call.
 Every tool call passes through Strac's MCP-layer inspection before content reaches the AI agent's context window.
 Sensitive content is redacted, tokenized, or vaulted depending on policy.
 Non-sensitive content flows through untouched.

 What this looks like in practice: